 This grill reaches peak heat in under ten minutes and distributes flame power evenly.

-Also worth mentioning: This grill is manufactured in North America and comes with an impressive collection of warranties.
+It is also worth mentioning: This grill is manufactured in North America and comes with an impressive collection of warranties.
 Weber guarantees the lid and cook box for 10 years.
 A two-year warranty backs the cast iron grates, side burner, and extra parts and paint.
 The stainless steel main burners are guaranteed for five years.

 Broil King manufactures grills that meet various budgets, yet I am always impressed by their machines’ quality, regardless of the price.
 The Gem 320 is no exception.
 This grill is affordable, good-looking, built to last, and cooks evenly, even at low-temperature settings.